marcusoftnet/marcusoftnet.github.io/_posts/2015-11-27-barrier-troops.md

 Don't get me wrong.
 Singapore works great.
 Among the top nations in the world, even.
 The health care, there is amazing.
 It's clean and everything works.

-But what is driving this society?
-Fear.
-Sadly.
+But all those probations and "do not"'s what are they communicating.
+Through what mean is the goodness and culture kept in place?
+Fear?
+Sadly, that's what I read between the lines.

 I don't like it.
+But yet there's many aspects of Singapore that I do like.

 ## Korean airlines
 I heard a funny story, that turned out to be true about Korean Airlines.
 For a period in time (don't know when...
 70--80-ies?) they had a really bad reputation.
 They topped the list of recorded incidents for any airline around the world.